Distribution: Occurring west of the Cascades crest in southwestern Washington; southwestern Washington to adjacent northwestern Oregon.

-Habitat: Moist woods at moderate elevations.
+Habitat: Moist woods at middle elevations in the mountains.

 Conservation Status: Sensitive in Washington (WANHP)